We Have Moved!

-Nashville Vision Associates and Guardian Eye Associates are joining in 2023 to create an improved Nashville Vision Associates in our new location at 4515 Harding Pike.
-The new location is conveniently located across from the Kroger shopping center, just west of White Bridge Road in the Covenant Capital Group building.
-Nashville Eye Center Optical will relocate with us as well.
+Nashville Vision Associates and Guardian Eye Associates joined in 2023 to create an improved Nashville Vision Associates at our new location at 4515 Harding Pike in Nashville, Tennessee.
+The new location is conveniently located in the Belle Meade Office Park, inside the Covenant Capital Group building.
+Nashville Eye Center Optical has relocated with us as well.
 Drs.
 Conrad, Dieckhaus, Frey, Scott and Taylor welcome your next visit.
 Dr. Inez Bounds retired in November 2022, and her patients are encouraged to continue ophthalmic care with our practice.
-We’ll announce more details as we approach the move-in date.
+Our Brentwood location will remain open at 343 Franklin Road.

 What's Scary About Costume Contact Lenses?

 Wearing colored contact lenses without a prescription may seem harmless, but beware: Costume contacts can severely damage your eyes and even cause permanent blindness if they’re not fitted by an eye specialist.
 And many costume contact lenses are sold without a doctor’s prescription, which is illegal in the United States.
 Read more →

 The numbers are clear: Fireworks are dangerous and July 4 is an especially risky time for eye injuries.
 According to the U.S. Consumer Product Safety Commission’s most recent annual fireworks, injury report fireworks caused 12 deaths and 10,000 injuries in 2019.
 Read more →

 The Harris Poll recently conducted a survey on behalf of the American Academy of Ophthalmology (AAO) to assess knowledge of visual health.
 The results were eye-opening….

 How Science Says Wearing Sunglasses Impacts Your Eyes